B3Partners/brmo/bgt-loader/README.md

 The program may run on other platforms where a Java Runtime Environment (JRE) is available.
 No JAR downloads are provided at the moment, but you can build a JAR from the source code.

-A maximum of 1 GB RAM is required.
+Memory requirement is about 1 GB RAM.

 ## Running